This was one of the worst Gators losses.

 Florida's offense will be overhauled.

-It would maybe have been possible to keep Brent Pease around if Florida had following getting blood from a stone against South Carolina by doing the same against Georgia Southern.
+It would maybe have been possible to keep Brent Pease around if Florida had followed getting blood from the stone that is a Skyler Mornhinweg-led offense against South Carolina by doing the same against Georgia Southern.

 That did not happen.